• Skip to primary navigation

 Bake Cake

-• Working from outer edge towards center, lay mango slices on their side in greased cake pan.
+• Working from the outer edge towards the center, lay mango slices on their side in the parchment-lined greased cake pan.
 Nestle slices together and tuck in to make a tight spiral.

 • Pour finished batter over top of mango slices in pan.
 Lightly even batter with a large spoon or spatula.